HugoDaniel/hugodaniel.com/content/posts/2021-01-30-the-life-of-a-web-component-state-in-shadow.md

 - Item content ("Replace a tire" etc.)
 - Item order (what is the sequence of items)

 It would be cool if they could be referenced by some id as well.
 In HTML, this "id" is just their node element.
-It is unique from the moment it exists in the DOM.
+It is unique from the moment it exists in the DOM (but there is also the "id" attribute only in case a human readable id is needed).

-In JS the `item` state could be represented by a normal object:
+One possible state representation for the Todo Item could be done in JS using a normal object:

 ```javascript
 function createItemState(creationDate, categories, cost) {